- Placements can only be made in the applicant's area of study or career field.

 Both the intern and trainee categories allow repeat visas with the following rules:

-Program participants are required by law to have health insurance that meets J-1 visa regulation standards.
-Most participants will enroll in CISI insurance through Experience International.
+Program participants are required to have personal medical and health insurance, including emergency evacuatoin and repatriation coverate, that meets J-1 visa regulation standards.
+Most participants will be required to enroll in the insurance policy offered through Experience International.
 This policy covers medical treatment of all accidents and illnesses that occur while in the U.S. It does not cover pre-existing conditions.
 A few of our program partners provide insurance policies that have been approved by EI.
 If your home country program partner provides approved insurance you may enroll in that program.
+Full insurance details will be provided wBack to top

 All trainees and interns are required to pay taxes from any wage or stipend earned while in the USA.
 There are two parts to paying income taxes in the U.S.